nilq/Gravitas-Overload/README.md

 ---

 License:
 If you somehow mannage to make more than $5000 from this project, we would like a 5% cut of those profits, please.
+We reserve the right to change this at any time.

 Todo:
 Scripting:
-* Add development-tool: image to level converter.
-* Overhaul Gravitron-script: Choose from 8 directions, automatically assign graphics from direction, only one gravitron may act upon the player at the time.
-* Script for Gravitrons assigning animation in the right direction
-* An animation-script allowing one to choose time between frames
-* Have a look at that boost-script; 'Qulu was right: There is no reason for it to need a surface to push off of
-* Make the portal-script a more smooth transition
-* A minimap
+* Animations for player movement
+* Bits that the player must collect
+* Portal that opens when bits are collected
+* Additional bits that might provide some story but no ingame effect
+* A message that opens and displays the content of the bit which was picked up

 Audio:
 * When you die